mickaeltr/browser-console.js/README.md

 # console.js

 JavaScript console that sends logs to a remote server.
-It also catches and send unexpected JavaScript global errors.
+It also logs unexpected JavaScript global errors.

 ## Why?